polarstreams/polar/docs/rest_api/README.md

-# Barco Streams REST API
+# PolarStreams REST API

-Barco Streams provide HTTP APIs to produce and consume messages from the cluster, and to introspect the status of the brokers in the cluster.
+PolarStreams provide HTTP APIs to produce and consume messages from the cluster, and to introspect the status of the brokers in the cluster.

 ## Table of Contents